roderickjackson-bradley/socket_io_app/work/w11/d1/01-handling-input-in-react.md

 formRef = React.createRef();
 ```

-With the ref created, all that's left is to "link" it to a component by using the `ref` prop:
+With the ref created, all that's left is to "link" it to a component's DOM element by using the `ref` prop:

 ```js
 <form ref={this.formRef} onSubmit={this.addSkill}>